 Easy jumpstart to future protocol integrations

 The originating and beneficiary customer data is stored in IVMS101 format (industry technical standard), and securely saved on the dashboard.
-This interim solution acts as a bridge to the TRP protocol and OpenVASP.
+This solution acts as a bridge to the TRP protocol and OpenVASP.

 Fast onboarding, no technical work required